Ishika-0713/Mental-Health-Help-Recomendation-Engine-/README.md

-This  is a mental health recommendation website I made using cosine similarity algorithm and streamlit.
+This is a mental health articles recommendation website I made using matrix factorization algorithm and Streamlit.

-To run the alter.py file, run the following command in the terminal:
+To run the app.py file, run the following command in the terminal:

 ```
 streamlit run app.py